-Zoning Overlay ETIPC SAP / PPZ

-- No specific zoning applied to ETC;

-- Landscape Conservation

-Zone not applied to ETC

-- Scenic Protection

-Code not applied

-to ETC

-Applied

-- Not applied or

-- Utilities use is NPR, P or D.

-- No finite discretionary development standards
+Zoning Overlay SAP / PPZ ETIPC No specific zoning applied to ETC;Landscape Conservation Zone not applied to ETC - Scenic Protection Code not applied to ETC Not applied orUtilities use is NPR, P or D.No finite discretionary development standards Applied

 A range of zones have been applied to the land underneath these corridors and as the SPP allows for consideration of Utilities in all zones this is acceptable to TasNetworks.
-Notwithstanding this, Landscape Conservation Zone (green) has been applied to the following ETC as shown in the following figure:
+The Landscape Conservation Zone has not been applied to the ETC which is supported by TasNetworks.